 Row-Wise Sorting in a 2-D Array in Google Sheets

-Row-wise sorting is the process of sorting each row in a 2-D array using an array formula in Google Sheets.
-We can do this using the BYROW or REDUCE functions with the SORT function.
-The QUERY function can also be used, but it is not recommended because it can be more complex for some users.
+Row-wise sorting refers to the process of sorting each row in a 2D array using an array formula in Google Sheets.
+You can achieve this using the BYROW or REDUCE functions in combination with the SORT function.
+Although the QUERY function can also accomplish this task, it is less recommended due to its complexity for some users.

 Sample Data (in cell range B2:E5)